-Take It Easy Lab is a mail order service founded by Liam, Joe and Nick (Liam and Joe are cousins!) and ran by a team of eight friends who have a passion for film photography, and making sure everyone gets the best film experiencing possible.
+Take It Easy Lab is a mail order service founded by Liam, Joe and Nick (Liam and Joe are cousins!) and ran by a team of friends who have a passion for film photography, and making sure everyone gets the best film experiencing possible.

 We understand getting film developed might be daunting enough to put you off shooting film in the first place, but we want to build an inclusive community that share a love of film photography wherever you are on the spectrum of dipping your toe, to pro.

 Take It Easy doesn’t want to just provide a service that ends with you getting your photos back.
 We want to create a space where amateur, pro and anything in between can come together, learn and share experiences through exhibitions, events and resources.

 We’re two guys lucky enough to have creative careers that allow us to pursue our photography passion daily, and we want to help others pursue theirs and keep learning!

 For us, the film lab isn’t just the final step of shooting a roll of film.
 We do not take for granted how lucky we are to be the first people to set eyes on your photos, and we want Take It Easy to be both a service and a celebration of all things film and the people who shoot it.

 How Take It Easy started

 The idea of Take It Easy Film lab began in January 2020, but our history goes back way longer than that.

 In 2008, I (Liam), graduated from Leeds University with a degree in Photography, and luckily got a job interview the next day at Snappy Snaps on the Headrow.
 I worked there for around three years, developing and scanning away, until one day we found out that the Leeds franchise was closing and I’d be losing my job.
 I was pretty gutted as I loved the job and it was the first place I’d worked that I both enjoyed and related to my passion and education.